Ang31D/shodan-cli/README.md

 There are 2 modes `list` and `target`.

 - `list`   through the `-L` option will list current hosts in the cache
-- `target` through the `-t` option will output the host information and respecive services
+- `target` through the `-t` option will output the host information and respective services

 # service2host.py